W17 Sailing Panel 1W17 Sailing Panel 2W17 Sailing Panel 3

 After sailing in about 15 knots of wind and pushing the boat very hard, Peter made the following comments.

 "Boat planes easily down wind.
 Up and down wind, even in heavy seas there was no tendency to nose dive.
-The boat has a comfortable motion and feels very stable.
+The boat has a comfortable motion and feels very solid and stable.
 It is early days yet but I am excited about the potential of having an affordable boat of this type at the club for class racing."

 I am also enclosing a photo someone took during the previous weekend.
 Should find more to follow.